Leadership and Management

 The curriculum responds to the needs of the students.
 Fresh Start and the Communications course for catch-up students continues.
 Speech and Language targets from the borough are very specific and students who are recommended by the school are assessed to support appropriate intervention being put in place.

-A programme is in place for Yr 10 and 11 students who have small group or 1-1 literacy focussing on Accelerated Reader, spelling and writing connected to subjects.
 Interventions in place after school include homework club, a social skills club and subject specific support in numeracy, handwriting and memory techniques as well as nurture groups at break times for students.
 We have introduced Rapid Lucid, a quick screening programme for dyslexia.
 Results are available immediately and give the probability of dyslexia and guidance on strategies to use which have been shared with staff, parents/carers and the student concerned.
+Some students in Years 9 - 11 take the functional skills examination.

 Accelerated Reader interventions have been developed for those whose reading ages are plateauing.
 Students have small group or 1-1 intervention with an LSA at tutor time in addition to their normal access.
 Accelerated Reader has also been utilised by those students who are not in QA/KA but have scored below 100 in KS2 tests.
 We have also purchased Widgit (a resource that uses pictures for words) for teachers of those with learning needs -.

 The Year 7 support classes showed examples of exemplary practice in a number of subject areas during Learning Walks.
 High expectations, questions and activities pitched to challenge and/or scaffold (breakdown activities into smaller chunks) led to outstanding outcomes for students over a period of time.
 LSAs were used effectively to support students' learning.
-Autumn lesson observations demonstrated outstanding progress and learning from SEN students.
 The Behaviour and Emotional Support Team and the Personalised Learning Unit (PLUS) continue to support students and staff in modifying student behaviour to allow more successful outcomes.
 More information on PLUS can be found here.

-From Year 11, 4 EHCP students have joined the Cheam PEP group, 4 joined the mainstream sixth form to study level 3 courses (one has since left) and 3 left for college places.
+From Year 11, 1 student with an EHCP has joined the mainstream sixth form to study level 3 courses and the others have progressed to college.

-Further information on SEN, including the SEN Offer and Policy can be found here.
+Further information on SEN, including Cheam High School's SEN Offer and Policy can be found here.